MouseMouse625/Random-Colour-Generator/README.md

+## Random Colour Generator
 This is a random colour generator.
-Credits to Mixit for providing me with the sfx!
+You can also see the colour value of it if you like the colour and want to use it somewhere else.
+Credits to Mixit for providing me with the SFX!